Make Your Favorite Planner Work for You…

 So, you bought a new planner.
 Again.

-And you can already feel it.
 Your interest lagging.
-The frustration at not knowing how to make your life fit into the pre-printed pages of that cute book.
+The frustration of not knowing how to make your life fit into the pre-printed pages of that cute book.

 You are not alone.